On a budget this holiday season?

 3. Seattle Center Winterfest

 Seattle Center provides five weeks of free holiday fun during Winterfest every year.
-This year it starts with a free ice sculpting event on November 24 and then continues through December 31 with live entertainment, a World Bazaar, a winter train and village display, and more.
+This year it starts with a free Ice Spectacle event at noon on November 29 and then continues through December 31 with live entertainment, a World Bazaar, a winter train and village display, and more.
 Read more about Seattle Center Winterfest.

 4. Seattle Festival of Trees

-Between November 18 and 28, you can visit the Fairmont Olympic Hotel to see 20 decorated Christmas trees on display for the Seattle Festival of Trees.
+From November 21 through December 2, you can visit the Fairmont Olympic Hotel to see nearly two dozen decorated Christmas trees on display for the Seattle Festival of Trees.
 It’s free for the public to view the trees, although if you make a tree purchase or a donation the proceeds benefit the Seattle Children’s Hospital and Autism Center.

 5. Gingerbread Village

 Every year the Sheraton Grand Seattle displays an epic Gingerbread Village for the holiday season.
-It’s free and open to the public to view starting on November 21 this year.
+It’s free and open to the public to view starting on November 21 and running through January 1 this year.
 See the daily hours here.
 Donations go towards the Juvenile Diabetes Research Foundation.

 6. Hometown Holidays